antoniachen/ContosoAir/README.md

-added a line to check feature flag 🦩 check to see if the azure pipeline works 🚀 made this change that was require by worktitem 275 💃change to correspond with AB 203
+added a line to check feature flag 🦩 check to see if the azure pipeline works 🚀 made this change that was require by worktitem 275 💃change to correspond with AB 203 pull request